2021 Maine Question 1: Aftermath

 Developers of the New England Clean Energy Connect sued on November 3, 2021, the day after the referendum, to assert that the law established by the referendum could not be retroactively applied to their project due to construction being far enough along, referred to as "vested rights" in the project.
 After a trial, on April 20, 2023, a jury unanimously agreed, eventually allowing construction on the power line to resume.

 A lawsuit to pull the federal permits issued to the project was denied in March 2025, ending the last legal challenge to the project.
+Construction will be completed by the end of 2025, with the corridor coming online in 2026 after a testing period.